chhaymenghong/VE-Common-Lib/README.md

 - Circle CI is used to automatically publish only ```VE-Common```, the library and not the app, to npm registry.
 The publish job is only run on successful merge to ```master``` branch.
-Any other projects that need to use this library can just install it direclty from npm registry.
+Any other projects that need to use this library can just install it directly from npm registry.

-- Dont forget to increment projects/ve-common/package.json to the appropriate version before the library is published to npm.
+- Don't forget to increment projects/ve-common/package.json to the appropriate version before the library is published to npm.

 ## Installation
 - Install Node 10.8.0.